gravitational/careers/challenges/mobile/challenge.md

 * Use consistent coding style.
 * Create a few unit-tests for scenarios you think make sense.
-* Make sure builds are reproducible.
+* Make sure builds are reproducible and provide instructions on how to run your app.
 Pick any vendoring/packaging system that will allow us to get consistent build results.
 * Ensure error handling and error reporting is consistent.
 The app should report clear errors and not crash under non-critical conditions.
 * Ensure that your app is secure.